eye3/nkit4nodejs/README.md

 ### With JavaScript-Data-to-XML possibilities you can:

+- Create xml string with the same structure as JavaScript data
 - Define root element name of result xml string
-- Define item element name for lists
+- Define item element name for arrays
+- Define key name for attributes
+- Define key name for text nodes
 - Define encoding of result xml string
 - Pretty print with custom indentation and newline characters
 - Define special object key name for attributes